Tequila and Coke is one of the easiest tequila cocktails there is (aka the Batanga)! Here’s how to take this drink to the next level.

 - Take a lime wedge and cut a notch in the middle.
 Then slide it around the rim of the glass.
 This moistens the rim without having to use your fingers.

 - Rim the outside edge only.
 Spread the salt on a plate in an even layer.
-Tilt the glass into the salt so that the sugar sticks to the outside edge.
+Tilt the glass into the salt so that it sticks to the outside edge.
 Shake off any loose salt into the sink.

 History of the tequila and coke